Brand Safety: The Ultimate Guide

 - What is brand safety and what it means for your brand.

-- The various threats to brand safety include “malgorithms”, fake news, extremism, and bot traffic.
+- The various threats to brand safety – including “malgorithms”, fake news, extremism, and bot traffic

-- Key best practices to follow for effective advertising: how to choose the right inventory, reputable publishers, and premium inventory.
-As well as how to use ad tech to tackle bad traffic and provide third-party verification.
+- Key best practices to follow for effective advertising: how to choose the right inventory, reputable publishers, and premium inventory, and how to use ad tech to tackle bad traffic and provide third-party verification.

 The result: a reduced risk of ad misplacement and a brand’s reputation unharmed.
 Plus, the elimination of the funding of content and services which infringe copyright.
 But the reality, like most things in life, is a lot more complicated.